wallabag/wallabag/en/admin/console_commands.md

 Each command has a help accessible through `bin/console help %command%`.

-> If you're in a production environment, remember to add `-e prod` to each command.
+> If you're in a production environment, remember to add `--env=prod` to each command.

 Notable commands